Data-Based Control of Continuous-Time Linear Systems with Performance Specifications

-In the existing literature, other data-based conditions for stability of linear systems have been described.
-In the following, we show that the conditions (\ref{constabu})-(\ref{constabdx}) in Theorem \ref{thmstab} are more general expressions that recover the existing results.
-The first set of data-based conditions for stability of CT systems were presented in \cite[Remark~2]{DePersisTes2020}.
-Using our notation, these conditions are as follows\footnote{Different from \cite{DePersisTes2020}, in this paper we use the negative feedback standard notation where $u=-Kx$.
-This results in sign differences in our notation.}.
-The matrix $K$ is stabilizing if, for a fixed $t \in [0,T]$, it can be written as
+Many data-based conditions for stability of linear systems in the literature have been proposed for noise-free data, which can be compared to the conditions \eqref{constabu}-\eqref{constabdx} with $v\equiv 0$.
+For example, \cite[Remark~2]{DePersisTes2020} presented the first data-based conditions for stability of CT systems as follows.
+Using our notation, $K$ is stabilizing if, for a fixed $t \in [0,T]$, it can be written as

 where the matrix $\Gamma \in \mathbb{R}^{N \times n}$ satisfies the LMIs